 Note: We recommend maintenance following an extended shutdown of the vehicle.
-Please contact our customer services.
+Please contact Dometic Customer Services.

 The cooling unit's performance is influenced by ambient temperatures.
 Please select the medium setting for ambient temperatures between +15°C and +25°C (refer to Setting of cooling compartment temperature).
 The unit operates within its optimum performance range.